 The Executive Committee is responsible for the day-to-day operations of the SGA.
 Should an issue require the immediate attention of the SGA, the Executive Committee shall assemble to act on behalf of the SGA as a whole.

 Clause B.

-The members of the Executive Committee will be the SGA President, Internal Vice-President, External Vice-President, Treasurer, Secretary, Parliamentarian, Trustee, and Speaker of the Senate.
+The members of the Executive Committee will be the SGA President, Internal Vice-President, External Vice-President, Treasurer, Secretary, Parliamentarian, Trustee.

 Section 2.
 Student Activities Committee

 Clause A.